 In order to be able to use this component, the requirements of your file and the URL where it gets stored are:

 - The format of the geometry must be .glb, a binary form of glTF format.
 If you don't have this format, you can download our Rhinoceros exporter sdGltfExporter here.
 Be aware that this is a beta version and some of the setting options are not usable.
-The settings that you can work with depending on your needs are: Zip (For compressing the file), Materials, MaterialSource, Normals, TextureCoord and VertexColors.
+The settings that you can work with depending on your needs are: Zip (For compressing the file), Materials (Set it to No if you want to apply the materials externally using our ShapeDiverSimpleMaterial or ShapeDiverMaterial components), MaterialSource, Normals, TextureCoord and VertexColors.

 - The URL must be publicly accessible.
 You can dynamically change this URL by using our ShapeDiverTextInput component.